-choices alone16; (ii) does not have sufficient know-how to make investments herself.
-The Destination manager aims at maximizing her political consensus, so that her objective function can be interpreted as a measurement of the gain or loss of her political consensus, like gained or lost votes.
+Within the historical and theoretical framework that inspired this research, Destination manager: (i) has a limited financial budget (liquidity constraint) and cannot finance the investment choices $alone^{12}$; (ii) does not have sufficient know-how to make investments herself.
+Destination manager aims at maximizing her political consensus, so that her objective function can be interpreted as a measurement of the gain or loss of its political consensus, like gained or lost votes.
 For example, a zero value means no gained votes, a positive value signals a certain amount of gained votes, etc. (Girard and Gartner, 1993).
-Moreover, the Firm: (i) has a limited financial budget (liquidity constraint) to invest in tourism destination; (ii) is a "price taker", since it acts in a small tourism destination, where market prices are fixed by the rest of the world.
+Moreover, Firm: (i) has a limited financial budget (liquidity constraint) to invest in tourism destination; (ii) is a "price taker", since it acts in a small tourism destination, where market prices are fixed by the rest of the world.

-The Firm's financial resources and the second homes/hotels market prices are therefore taken as constant (exogenous variables), as well as building costs and thus profit margins, while the control variables are the square meters (SM) of area chosen for building second homes and/or hotels, given the disposable land (physical constraint) and capital (budget constraint).
-The Firm, as usual, is profit maximizing.
+Firm's financial resources and the second homes/hotels market prices are therefore taken as constant (exogenous variables), as well as building costs and thus profit margins, while the control variables are the square meters (SM) of area chosen for building second homes and/or hotels, given the disposable land (physical constraint) and capital (budget constraint).
+Firm, as usual, is profit maximizing.
+Firm's profits do not enter into Destination manager's objective function because Firm is a non-local company and its profits do not belong to the tourism destination.

-As in the real world, the Firm also has the opportunity to exercise a third "outside option", if it is preferable, consisting of building a third type of buildings in a different location.
-For example, the Firm could prefer to build homes in a different location, i.e. private accommodations which are occupied throughout the year by local residents and workers.
+As in the real world, Firm also has the opportunity to exercise a third "outside option", if it is preferable, consisting of building a third type of buildings in a different location.
+For example, Firm could prefer to build homes in a different location, i.e. private accommodations which are occupied throughout the year by local residents and workers.